6 of the Best All-around Spinning Reels Today from 3 Iconic Brands

 The Revo SX reel was first introduced on the market in 2010.
 In 2013, however, it was completely re-designed, making it lighter, more compact, and more powerful while still retaining its competitive price tag.

 The first thing you’ll probably notice with this reel is its good looks (just about everyone does).
-The styling is simply superb, with its predominant black color with a touch of grey and red trim – this reel has pop to it.
+The styling is simply superb, with its predominant black color with a touch of grey and red trim – this reel has some pop to it.

 The recent upgrades to the reel make use of many of many of Abu Garcia’s proprietary technologies (“Rocket “innovations) that are prevalent throughout the Revo series that includes the Revo Rocket we just finished looking at.